danigb/codingadventures/source/2014-10-31-beatbox-build-a-rhythm-machine-with-react-js.html.markdown

 ---
-title: 'Beatbox: build a rhythm machine with WebAudio API and React.js'
+:title: 'Beatbox: build a rhythm machine with WebAudio API and React.js'
-# date: TBD When publishing
+:tags: tutorial, web audio api, react, coffeescript
-tags:
+:date: 2014-10-31
 ---
 # Beatbox: build a rhythm machine with WebAudio API and React.js

 Encouraged by my first steps with Clojure and how popular React.js is within its